SAJL/CSCIE15/README.md

 Demo

 I'll be attending my Friday section with Alain to do an WebEx demo.
+(It seems Alain is not hosing his section this week or I missed the link on the sections page for WebEx, so I will alternatively go to Katherine's In person section on Wednesday)

 Details for teaching team:
 No login required.
-Sitefiles are on Git in the subfolder "p1" from the central "CSCIE15" git.
+Site files are on Git in the subfolder "p1" from the central "CSCIE15" git.
 I am using my own FTP server for this course, but have signed up for DO an account on DCE's Morpheus Server, so I may occasionally use those instead, depending on the project.

 Outside code